White stepped out of the bedroom, Bell's shallow breaths still lingering in his ears.

 Her words were a puzzle missing half its pieces.

-Frustration bubbled under my skin as I leaned forward.
+Frustration bubbled under his skin as he leaned forward.
 "That doesn't make sense.
 If you know something, please—just tell me."

 Luna closed her eyes, her voice trembling.
 "The bond between you and Bell… it's weakening.
 I told you before—she's connected to you.
-But now… I can feel it unraveling."
+But now… I can feel it unravelling."

-The word tore out of me, raw and desperate.
-I needed an answer.
+The word tore out of him, raw and desperate.
+He needed an answer.
 Something to fix.
 Something to fight against.

 But she only lowered her head, her whisper barely audible.
 "I… I don't know."